Standing-Storm/XE-Innawood-Fell-Beasts/README.md

 # XedraWood: Fell Beasts
-Adds more dangerous supernatural monsters to XedraWood, natural, supernatural, and preternatural.
+Adds more dangerous supernatural (or super-science) monsters to XedraWood, natural, supernatural, and preternatural.

 Examples include: triffids who can control plants, mi-go psychics, strange lights in the swamps.